American cuisine: Ethnic influences

 One signature characteristic of American cooking is the fusion of multiple ethnic or regional approaches into completely new cooking styles.
 For example, spaghetti is Italian, while hot dogs are German; a popular meal, especially among young children, is spaghetti containing slices of hot dogs.
 Since the 1960s, Asian cooking has played a particularly large role in American fusion cuisine.

 Some dishes that are typically considered American have their origins in other countries.
 American cooks and chefs have substantially altered these dishes over the years, to the degree that the dishes now enjoyed around the world are considered to be American.
 Hot dogs and hamburgers are both based on traditional German dishes, but in their modern popular form they can be reasonably considered American dishes.

 Pizza is based on the traditional Italian dish, brought by Italian immigrants to the United States, but varies highly in style based on the region of development since its arrival.
 For example, Chicago style has focus on a thicker, taller crust, whereas a "New York Slice" is known to have a much thinner crust which can be folded.
 These different types of pizza can be advertised throughout the country and are generally recognizable and well-known, with some restaurants going so far as to import New York tap water from a thousand or more miles away to recreate the signature style in other regions.

 Some dishes that Americans think of as being of "foreign" in origin and/or associated with a particular immigrant group were in fact invented in America and customized to American tastes.
-For example General Tso's chicken was invented by Chinese or Taiwanese chefs working in New York in the early 1970s.
+For example, General Tso's chicken was invented by Chinese or Taiwanese chefs working in New York in the early 1970s.
 The dish is unknown in China, except for a distant resemblance to a much spicier dish from Hong Kong said to have influenced the American version.
 The fortune cookie was likewise invented in California in the early 1900s and is known in Asia only as an American style food.

 A wave of celebrity chefs began with Julia Child and Graham Kerr in the 1970s, with many more following after the rise of cable channels like Food Network.
-By the beginning of the 21st century, regional variations in consumption of meat began to reduce, as more meat was consumed overall.
-Saying they eat too much protein, the 2015–2020 Dietary Guidelines for Americans asked men and teenage boys to increase their consumption of underconsumed foods such as vegetables.
+Probably the best-known television chef was Child, who taught French cuisine in her weekly show, The French Chef.

 New American

-During the 1980s, upscale restaurants introduced a mixing of cuisines that contain Americanized styles of cooking with foreign elements commonly referred as New American cuisine, a type of fusion cuisine combining flavors from the melting pot of traditional American cooking techniques with those from other cultures, sometimes adding molecular gastronomy components.
+During the 1980s, upscale restaurants introduced a mixing of cuisines that contain Americanized styles of cooking with foreign elements commonly referred to as New American cuisine, a type of fusion cuisine combining flavors from the melting pot of traditional American cooking techniques with those from other cultures, sometimes adding molecular gastronomy components.

 21st century

-In the 21st century, more people in America were eating vegan and vegetarian meals and more restaurants were serving them.
+By the beginning of the 21st century, regional variations in consumption of meat began to reduce, as more meat was consumed overall.
+Saying they eat too much protein, the 2015–2020 Dietary Guidelines for Americans asked men and teenage boys to increase their consumption of underconsumed foods such as vegetables.
+Vegan and vegetarian meals have increased in popularity, with more restaurants catering to vegans and vegetarians.